 Practical Experience

 Drexel Dornsife believes in providing real-world practical knowledge and skills as a part of your education.
 This requires creating opportunities to build in-depth understanding and a diverse breadth of knowledge that you can immediately apply in your career.
-In the online MPH, the Applied Practical Experience (APE) refers to the field placement you receive from either your current employer or an outside location.
-This experience can be completed near your home, which means you never have to come to campus.
+In the online MPH, “depth” refers to the 120-240 hours of field placement you receive from either your current employer or an outside location.
+These hours can be completed near your home, which means you never have to come to campus.
 Drexel Dornsife will even assist you in finding these opportunities in public health organizations and beyond.

 Integrative Learning Experience

 As an MPH student nearing program completion, you’ll be required to participate in the integrative learning experience (ILE).
-With a goal of illustrating mastery of core public health and focus-area-specific competencies, the ILE s completed in the final year of the program and includes writing a high-quality research paper.
-The ILE can be an internship, capstone course, or data analysis project.
-Your major will determine which ILE you complete.
+With a goal of illustrating mastery of core public health and focus-area-specific competencies, the ILE includes taking three credits in the final two quarters and writing a high-quality research paper.

 How Long Does it Take to Earn a Global Health Master's in Public Health?